mmertama/quts/README.md

 # Quts

 ## Introduction
-Quts is a programming language for several purposes, but Quts is not a general purpose programming language.
-Quts meant to be simple language for writing Qt tests and having fun via writing small programs.
-Its design targets has been changed over the time and therefore its nature may be best reveal by its history (please see later [Road to Quts][roadtoquts]).
+Quts is a simple programming language for writing Qt tests and having fun via writing small programs.
+It is very simple and plain, having a small step for a non-programmer who wants or needs to write a small program with any extra hassle.

 ## Features
 Loosely stack based imperative language with some functional progeramming twists.
-The basic syntax is command + list of parameters.
-Command is case insensitive and parameters are separated y spaces.
-The core language consists of commands for basic constrol control flow and reserved words, all the other functionality is defined in subsystems.
-For example strings and math are in their own subsystems.
-The Quts comes with QutsConsole application that helps debugging applications by provingding stack, register views and using breakpoints.
+The core language is very and focus only on core functionality as program flow.
+Any other functionality is base on dynamic extensions, subsystems.
+For example even the integer math it is own subsystem.

+Currently implemented subsystems are

+*Audio - Audio synthesis, beeper
+*Graphics - Drawing primitives
+*Float - Floating point math
+*Int - Integer math
+*List - Lists
+*Qt - Control and manipulate Qt and QML items, objects, signals and slots.
+*Store - Persistent storage
+*String - Strings
+*Time - Get time, timings and run timed events

 ## Install
 Quts should be installed for every platfowm Qt 5.9 is available, and it is verified on Windows (tested windows 10), Linux (tested Ubuntu 16.04) and OSX (tested Sierra).